Gratitude is a popular buzzword that we often associate with the Thanksgiving holiday.

 Here are three of the many ways being thankful contributes to a successful life.

 1. Gratitude Promotes Physical and Mental Wellbeing

-Science is catching up with what people in some of the healthiest and happiest places in the world have known for years: gratitude and a positive attitude are good for body and mind.
+Science is catching up with what people in some of the healthiest and happiest places in the world have known for years: gratitude and a positive attitude are good for the body and mind.

 Recent studies at the University of California suggest that being thankful can lower anxiety and depression, improve blood pressure, cholesterol levels, and emotional responses to stress, decrease anger, and increase sleep quality.

 Physical and mental well-being and the ability to recover quickly from stress while avoiding illness are key to improving performance.